Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Unitarity Constraints

 However, the calculation of the eigenvalues of matrix stated above can be extremely complicated in case of nmUED.
 In some cases, the trilinear couplings are effectively proportional to KK-masses.
 Thus in that case, one can not simply ignore the contributions from trilinear couplings, and evidently the matrix elements are not simple numbers but are functions of $s$, where $\sqrt{s}$ is the centre of mass energy of the respective processes.
 So one can end up with an intractable determinant \cite{DeCurtis:2003zt}.
-But single scattering channel is not enough to analyze the bad high energy behavior in five dimensional compactified theory, rather coupled channel analysis (i.e., by constructing $t^{0}$ matrix for all suitable channels and finding the eigenvalues as functions of model parameters and also demanding no eigenvalue exceeds $8 \pi$) is suitable for the study of unitarity violation \cite{SekharChivukula:2001hz}.
+But single scattering channel is not enough to analyze the bad high energy behavior in five dimensional compactified theory, rather coupled channel analysis is suitable for the study of unitarity violation \cite{SekharChivukula:2001hz}.
+For an optimal implementation of the unitarity constraints we should consider all the processes involved in the analysis, i.e. we should consider the matrix elements $\mathcal{M}_{ij} = \mathcal{M}_{i \to j}$, where, $i$ and $j$ symbolically present all possible 2-particle states.
+For single channel analysis, or to be specific, in the present case, in $n, n \rightarrow n, n$ analysis, we actually omit some of the possible 2-particle states.
+Coupled channel analysis exhaustively includes all possible 2-particle states and consequently results in higher dimensional matrices.
+Those higher dimensional matrices in turn result in large number of eigenvalues (which is the immediate result of the inclusion of all possible states) implying much larger constraints on the parameter.
+Coupled channel analysis is performed by constructing $t^{0}$ matrix for all suitable channels and finding the eigenvalues as functions of model parameters and also demanding no eigenvalue exceeds $8 \pi$.
 Thus, in the present scenario, at first we would like to find the expressions of $a_0$ for every possible $2 \rightarrow 2$ processes in the entire scalar sector of nmUED model, where the quartic couplings are not suppressed by KK-masses and can constrain the scalar and gauge BLKT parameters from Eq.~\ref{unitarity_constraint}.
-Then we can perform the coupled channel analysis with some selective channels which do not eventually fall with $s$ and can constrain the parameters of the model using Eq.~\ref{unitarity_constraint1}.
+Then we can perform the coupled channel analysis with some selective channels which do not eventually fall with $s$ and can further constrain the parameters of the model using Eq.~\ref{unitarity_constraint1}.